What has Happened to the Bees?

 no feasible man-made solution to replace or replicate what the pollinating

 insects do for us.
-With current technology, it is estimated that it would cost UK farmers alone
+With current technology, it is estimated that it would cost UK

 Some Amazing Facts About Bees